 Note: Before restarting PERFKIT, first log off and then log back on the PERFSVM userid to ensure a clean environment.

 Using Remote Performance Monitoring

 Central Monitoring Function

-Enter the command FCONRMT in basic mode to invoke the remote performance monitoring facility.
+Enter the subcommand FCONRMT in Performance Toolkit basic mode to invoke the remote performance monitoring facility.
 You will see an initial menu similar to the following: